The sort of weapons one finds on a modern (i.e. 1900 or later) land battlefield, be it forest, desert or urban.

 - The Patriot Missile System also has anti-ballistic missile capability, though it was not originally designed with this in mind.

 - Before Patriot, in the 1960s, the Nike-SPRINT antiballistic missile system was designed in the US, again with an optional tactical nuke warhead.
+Notable for accelerating from zero to Mach 10 in five seconds.

 - Russian 9K311 Tor missile system.
 Though designed as a short-range anti-aircraft missile, it can engage cruise missiles, anti-radiation missiles and even bombs and artillery shells.